rhysd/hgrep/README.md

 grep -nH pattern -R paths... | hgrep -c 10 -C 20
 ```

-### Builtin ripgrep
+### Built-in ripgrep

-Optionally hgrep provides builtin grep implementation.
+Optionally hgrep provides built-in grep implementation.
 It is a subset of ripgrep since it's built using ripgrep as library.
 And
 it's faster when there are so many matches because everything is done in the same process.
-The builtin grep feature is enabled by
+The built-in grep feature is enabled by
 default and can be omitted by feature flags.

 ```sh
 hgrep [options...] pattern paths...
 ```

-Though almost all useful options are implemented, the builtin grep implementation is a subset of ripgrep.
+Though almost all useful options are implemented, the built-in grep implementation is a subset of ripgrep.
 If you need full
 functionalities, use `rg` command and eat its output by hgrep via stdin.
 Currently there are the following restrictions.

 - Preprocessor is not supported (e.g. search zip files)